About the Metrics

 Momentum (3d vs 21d)

-• Good for confirming sustained improvement or deterioration.
+• Confirms sustained improvement or deterioration.

 Alignment score